DHCSSza/dh-ignite/content/reg-options/in-person-nomination/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Register as nominated participant"
+title: "Register as nominated participant - KZN"
 summary: "Each of the targeted universities' Humanities and Social Science Deans are invited to nominate a limited number of participants to join the relevant regional DH-IGNITE event.
 If you have been nominated by your dean, please complete the registration form.
 You will be required to submit confirmation of nomination."
 authors: []
 tags: []